lucidworks/banana/README.md

 If you have not created the data collections and ingested data into Solr, you will see an error message saying "No Index found at .."
 Go to the Solr Output Plug-in for LogStash  Page (https://github.com/LucidWorks/solrlogmanager) to learn how to import data into your Solr instance using LogStash

-If you want to save and load dashboards from Solr, copy either solr-4.4.0/kibana-int or solr-4.5.0/kibana-int directories (as appropriate) into $SOLR_HOME/example/solr in order to setup the required core and restart Solr.
+If you want to save and load dashboards from Solr, copy either solr-4.4.0/kibana-int (for Solr 4.4) or solr-4.5.0/kibana-int (for Solr 4.5 and above) directories (as appropriate) into $SOLR_HOME/example/solr in order to setup the required core and restart Solr.

 #### QuickStart for Complete SLK Stack